 There are two ways to pay for your bill for Azure.
 You can pay with the default payment method of your billing profile or you can make a one-time payment with Pay now.

-If you signed up for Azure through a Microsoft representative, then your default payment method will always be set to check or wire transfer.
+If you signed up for Azure through a Microsoft representative, then your default payment method will always be set to wire transfer.
 Automatic credit card payment isn't an option if you signed up for Azure through a Microsoft representative.
 Instead, you can pay with a credit card for individual invoices.

 If you have a Microsoft Online Services Program account, your default payment method is credit card.
 Payments are normally automatically deducted from your credit card, but you can also make one-time payments manually by credit card.

 If you have Azure credits, they automatically apply to your invoice each billing period.